veerleprins/FemAlert-meesterproef/README.md

 The platform FemAlert is also made for club owners to give them insights, to see exactly what's going on inside of their clubs.
 With these insights, club owners can anticipate on the situations to make the nightlife much safer and better in their venues.

-Our job is to make a neat-designed and detailed dashboard for club owners to provide them with visualized data about the reports made in/for their clubs.
+Our job is to make a neat-designed and detailed dashboard for both club owners and festival owners to provide them with visualized data about the reports made in/for their clubs.

 ## 🔢 Data